Bauhaus-InfAU/Bauhaus-InfAU.github.io/README.md

 ## Overview

-Score Checker is a web-based tool designed for students to evaluate their answers for weekly tasks and variant-specific questions.
-The app dynamically processes question data from a CSV file and provides an intuitive interface for task selection and answer validation.
+Score Checker is a web-based tool designed for students to evaluate their answers for weekly tasks and questions.
+The app dynamically processes question data from a CSV file and provides an interface for task selection and answer validation.
 It is deployed on GitHub Pages for easy access.

 ## Features